rosemathew745/EXPENZO/README.md

 Project Description

-Expenzo is a web-based financial management application that helps users track their monthly expenses, manage budgets efficiently, visualize spending analytics, and simulate stock trading in a beginner-friendly environment.
+Expenzo is a web-based financial management application that helps users track their monthly expenses, manage budgets efficiently, visualize spending analytics

-The platform combines practical expense management with a simple stock market simulator to promote financial awareness and smart money decisions.

 The Problem Statement